mobxjs/mobx/docs/refguide/extending.md

 	}

 	getTime() {
-		// let mobservable now this observable data source has been used this.atom.reportObserved();
+		// let mobx now this observable data source has been used this.atom.reportObserved();
 		if (!this.intervalHandler) {
 			this.tick(); // do the initial tick